 You may charge your books and supplies in the College Store.
 The dates for doing this will be given to you by the Financial Aid Office when appropriate.

-Spring 2013: You may charge your books and supplies in the College Store beginning Thursday, January 3, 2013 through close of business on Thursday, January 31, 2013.
+Fall 2013: You may charge your books and supplies in the College Store beginning Wednesday, August 7, 2013 through close of business on Friday, August 30, 2013.

-If you receive your Pell Grant Award package (Notification letter, Pell Grant Award Information Sheet, and Pell Grant Award Agreement) from the Financial Aid Office at Coastal after the first day of class, the Information for Pell Students Handout will be enclosure (3) to the notification letter and will contain specific instructions, including when you can expect your cost of living check.
-If you have a balance in your semester Pell Grant account after all charges have been subtracted, you will be issued a cost of living check.
-The checks will be mailed from the Cashier in the Business Office.
+If you receive your Pell Grant Award package (Notification letter, Pell Grant Award Information Sheet, and Pell Grant Award Agreement) from the Financial Aid Office at Coastal after the first day of class, the Information for Pell Students Handout will be enclosure (3) to the notification letter and will contain specific instructions, including when you can expect your cost of living refund.
+If you have a balance in your semester Pell Grant account after all charges have been subtracted, you will receive a cost of living refund from Higher One based on your elected refund preference.

 What Is The Clock Hour Conversion Rule?